dennisseah/simple/design-docs/commands/inheritFromConfigYaml.md

 ## 1. Overview

 By Design, `spk` command option values inherit from configuration values from spk config yaml.
 This is to help the user from having to provide these values in the command line.
-However, in our generate documents and `winston` generated doc, users are not informed about these inheritance.
+However, in our generate documents and `commander` generated help, users are not informed about these inheritance.
 In this design doc, we propose a way to add this inheritance information in our generated operation document; and also a helper function to automatically populate values from `config.yaml` to the command option values.

 ## 2. Out of Scope